 All projects will be designed and constructed to the project budget as established in the Approved Investment Lists.
-Appropriate contingencies as determined by the PgM will be included in the project cost estimates.
 Each project must be delivered as presented in the Special District's Approved Investment Lists.
 The project scope shall be based on the work necessary to achieve the stated public benefits while staying within the project budget.
 Non-regional projects may not have a public benefit identified on the Approved Investment List.